electricimp/imp-central-impt/DevelopmentGuide.md

 ### Develop Factory Fixture Firmware ###

-You need to have appropriate permission to make use of the impCentral API entities related to pre-production processes.
+You need to have appropriate permission to make use of the impCentral API entities related to pre-production (ie. factory test) processes.

 The following discussion assumes:

-- You are making use of the Product created in the use-case above.
+- You are making use of the Product created in [the use-case above](#develop-application-firmware).
 - You already have the [device-under-test (DUT) firmware](#develop-factory-device-under-test-firmware) which will run on DUTs after factory BlinkUp™.
 - You already have the [application firmware](#develop-application-firmware) which will run on Production Devices after blessing.